lextoumbourou/ansible-linode/README.markdown

-# Linode Module for Ansible
+# Linode Module for Ansible (deprecated)

+This module is now deprecated as a *different* Linode module has been integrated into Ansible core.

 ## Overview